Finland · tool

 Annual events worth timing your trip around

-A major celebration of spring and labor, with parties, picnics, and the donning of student caps.
+A major celebration of spring and labor, with parties, picnics, and a festive atmosphere.

 A popular urban music and arts festival held in a former power plant area.

-A festival of light that illuminates the city's landmarks and streets with art installations.
+A winter light festival that transforms the city with illuminated art installations.

 Insider timing tips